FAQ: Why LinkML#

 My data is a simple spreadsheet/TSV, why should I use LinkML?#

-If your data is a simple CSV then using a framework like LinkML may seem daunting.
+If your data is a simple spreadsheet, then using a framework like LinkML may seem daunting.
 It may be tempting to include a simple README alongside your TSV describing the column headers.
 While this is certainly better than not having any data description at all, consider some of the drawbacks:

 • the README isn’t a computer-digestible representation of your data